MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 This method is synonymous to [`wallet_invokeSnap`](#wallet_invokesnap), and is only callable by websites.

 :::note
-Most websites only ever make one call to `wallet_requestPermissions`.
+Most websites only make one call to `wallet_requestPermissions`.
 Consecutive calls to `wallet_requestPermissions` for the `wallet_snap` permission overwrites a website's existing permissions to interact with snaps.
 To deal with this, you must write custom logic to merge existing snap IDs with new ones you're requesting.